Top 8 Best SUV Cars

 4×4 style SUVs are more popular than ever with British car buyers, thanks to their promise of practicality, safety and, often, enough space to seat seven.

-Though many new premium SUV models on the market are loaded with high-end specs and style packs, there are now many economical options that are affordable, efficient and equally as plush.
+Though many new premium SUV models on the market are loaded with high-end specs and style packs, there are now many economical and small SUV options that are affordable, efficient and equally as plush.
 Some can even seat seven.

 Not surprisingly, SUV sales in the UK have been booming for several years as people seem to be preferring a bit of space and bulk instead of opting for pokier estates, sedans, coupes, city cars and crossovers.
 The era of the SUV is now!